will1410/presentations/very.very.basic.sql.md

 Every custom report you create in Koha is going to start with the word "SELECT"; followed by an asterix (wildcard for "all"); followed by the word "FROM"; followed by the table name.

-To stretch the "Librarian way of thinking about it" analogy, this query is asking the question "What information is in this table?"
+To stretch the reference librarian analogy further, this query is asking the question "What is all of the information in this table?"

+SELECT = What is
+\* = all of the information
+FROM = in
+tablename = this table

 ~~~sql
 SELECT